The 2014 Michigan State Football Recruiting Class: Rankings and Scouting Report

 Each year when I compile my ratings for the incoming recruiting class it is an exhaustive effort and this year is no different.
 I try very hard to call coaches who coached for or against, and to do as much research as possible including speaking to multiple different (non-MSU) division one coaches to help me analyze each kid.

 Why so much emphasis on recruiting?
 One NFL coach when talking about his time as a college coach expressed it better than anyone I had ever heard when he said, â€œIt is like getting 25 first round draft picks each year.â€ What a great analysis!
 Now MSU doesnâ€™t sign 25 a year, but you get the point.
+They added 22 young men this year.

 Please take into account that I do not use other rating systems, stars, or whatever may be available.
 A recruitâ€™s true value is based upon need of the program, his ability to fill that need, his character, and finally what other schools offered him.
 For example, Jim Tressel told me that he has never been around a coach that can evaluate talent like Mark Dantonio.
 Dantonioâ€™s track record at OSU, UC, and here at MSU proves that.